 The Council has several assets under finance leases and these assets are recognised on the Council's Balance Sheet.
 A corresponding liability is recognised in the Accounts and written off to the CIES as payments are made.
 All the finance leases for property (except for the Quadrant Car Park) included premiums that wrote down the lease liability at the start of the lease with annual rents restricted to a peppercorn.
 The difference between the future minimum lease payments and the liability is the interest cost and is recognised in the CIES as it is paid.

 Authority as Lessee - Finance Leases

-The assets acquired under these leases are carried as Property, Plant and Equipment in the Balance Sheet at the following net amounts:
+Property, Plant and Equipment held under finance leases is recognised on the Balance Sheet at the following net amounts: